Fire and rescue services

 Malta and Australia have a Reciprocal Health Care Agreement.

-The agreement covers you for up to 6 months after arriving in Malta.
+The agreement covers you for up to 6 months after arriving in Malta at public facilities.

 It gives you access to government medical facilities and care but doesn't provide for ongoing treatment of existing health conditions.
 The agreement does not cover treatment in private health facilities.

-The Reciprocal Health Care Agreement does not replace the need for private travel insurance with good medical cover.
+The Reciprocal Health Care Agreement does not replace the need for private travel insurance with good medical coverage.

 If you're arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
 But we can't get you out of trouble or out of jail.